Maybe you didn’t sleep last night? You ‘re asking “Is there a cure for insomnia?” Can houseplants help you sleep better?

 - Soil: Use a well-draining and well-aerated potting soil.

-Native to tropical rainforests of America, Peace Lilies (Spathiphyllum) are not true lilies (lilium spp.) but are a member of the same family (Aracheae) as Calla Lilies.
+Native to tropical rainforests of America, Peace Lilies (Spathiphyllum) are not true lilies (lilium spp.) but they are a member of the same family (Aracheae) as Calla Lilies.

 The white flower features a hood-like sheath which resembles a white flag of surrender.
 Hence, the “Peace” name.